3 Questions To Answer Before Picking a Niche for Your Tour/Activity BusinessMarch 30, 2016, Angela Heald

 Selecting a niche for your tour/activity company can feel like a difficult and overwhelming process.
 It’s important to remember that picking a niche does not mean you’re excluding a huge portion of potential clients.
 It simply means that you can stop chasing “anybody” and start attracting a specific market.
 Picking a niche will not limit your sales – it will actually make growing your business much easier.

 So, you’re convinced that you need to pick a niche for your adventure company, but where do you begin?
-We’ve compiled 3 questions that you can answer which may help you to better define the focus of your tourism business.
+We’ve compiled 3 questions that you can answer which may help you to better define the brand of your tourism business.

 1. What am I passionate about?